 So without further ado, here is my list of my 9 favorite Google Chrome extensions for Online Arbitrage:

 Hands down, my most used Chrome extension.
 I look at the data from my Keepa extension first thing every time I pull up a potential OA buy.
-The extension puts price tracking data right on the Amazon product page, below the product title and picture, and lets me see at a glance whether Amazon is in or out of stock on an item, as well as sales rank and price history for Amazon and third party sellers.
+The extension puts the Keepa graphs right on the Amazon product page, below the product title and picture, and lets me see at a glance whether Amazon is in or out of stock on an item, as well as sales rank history and price history for both Amazon as a seller and third party sellers.
 I seriously get annoyed now when I pull up a product page on another browser and don’t immediately see my Keepa data.
 I’m completely spoiled by this extension.

-This one runs a close second place to the Keepa extension.
+If you’re just wanting to look at the price history of an item on Amazon, then this is a good tool to use.
 When I’m on an Amazon product page, the Camelizer allows me to quickly pull up an abridged version of that product’s data from CamelCamelCamel.
 I can see the price history for Amazon and third party sellers at a glance.
-If I want to see a specific time frame of price history or see the sales rank history, there’s a quick link to go to the product’s full page on CamelCamelCamel.
-Simply put, I cannot make solid OA buying decisions without looking at the data from CCC first.
+If I want to see a specific time frame of price history (for example, to look at the last 365 days of data rather than the last 3 months), there’s a quick link to go to the product’s full page on CamelCamelCamel.
 The Camelizer extension saves me valuable time opening tabs in the browser and copying and pasting the ASIN.
-Every second and every click counts!

 Another way to save steps opening tabs is by using the Amazon Assistant.
 When you’re looking at a product on a retail store’s website, click on the Amazon Assistant extension to bring up potential matches for the product on the Amazon website.
 Easy peasy.
 (Notice I said potential matches.
 As always, do your due diligence to make sure items are a true match.)